 3. Submit the fee receipt to Registration Services, University Center Building 120; and apply for graduation.
-The Program of Study or Degree Audit is reviewed at this time and the graduation date and eligibility to graduate are verified.
-4. Complete all course work listed on the Undergraduate Program of Study or Degree Audit by the graduation date.
+The Degree Audit is reviewed at this time and the graduation date and eligibility to graduate are verified.
+4. Complete all course work listed on the Degree Audit by the graduation date.
 Currently enrolled courses, grades of incomplete, and/or correspondence courses all must be completed by the graduation date.
 Students who fail to comply with the above requirements must refile to a later graduation date.